extreme-startup/contender-nodeJS-client/README.md

 It's easy, buddy!
 Just follow following steps:
 1. Run the app with ``` npm install```
 2. Run the app with ``` npm run questinator-connector```
-3. Specify game session url, your email and you local server port (7000 by default)
+3. Specify game session url, your email and you local server port (7000 by default) (see https://github.com/extreme-startup/questinator-connector#questinator-connector for more details)

 3. Run your local server with ``` npm run start```